How Much Long Term Care Insurance Do I Need?

 Jason Stolz CLTC, CRPC

 How much long term care insurance do I need?
-It’s one of the hardest questions in retirement planning, because there’s no single “right” number.
-The cost of care depends on where you live, whether you receive care at home or in a facility, how long you need care, and whether you want to protect all of your assets or just a portion.
+It’s one of the hardest questions in retirement planning because there is no single “right” number.
+The cost of care depends on where you live, whether you receive care at home or in a facility, how long you need care, and whether your goal is to protect all of your assets or mainly protect a spouse and preserve lifestyle.
+The good news is you don’t need a perfect forecast to build a smart plan.
+You need a benefit design that meaningfully reduces risk, stays affordable, and fits how you actually want care to look.

 For many families, long term care insurance is not about covering every possible dollar of future expenses.
 Instead, it’s about creating a predictable pool of money so your spouse and family aren’t forced to spend down savings, sell assets, or drastically change their lifestyle if you need extended care.
-To get a feel for what carriers require and how benefits are triggered, it helps to understand topics like how to qualify for long term care insurance before you decide how much coverage to buy.
+A well-sized plan can reduce the “financial shock” of care, protect retirement income, and give the healthy spouse more options and control.
+If you want a preview of what carriers require and how benefits are triggered, it can help to understand how to qualify for long term care insurance before you decide how much coverage to buy.

 How Much Long Term Care Insurance Do I Need for My Situation?

 The question “How much long term care insurance do I need?” becomes: How much risk do I want the insurance company to take, and how much risk am I willing to keep?
-Your answer depends on your assets, income sources, family situation, and how strongly you want to preserve your estate.
+Your answer depends on the mix of assets you have, the stability of your income sources, and how important it is to preserve your estate.

 Key Factors That Determine How Much Long Term Care Insurance You Need